 Evensong is part of what is called the Daily Office, a bi-yearly rotation of lessons from Scripture and a monthly rotation of psalms woven between consistent prayers and canticles.
 The Daily Office is said twice a day: Morning Prayer (or Mattins, when sung), and Evening Prayer (or Evensong, when sung).
 If you attend daily, you'll notice that the scripture readings often pick up where the previous day left off.
 The Daily Office is designed to expose the worshipper to the bulk of Holy Scripture over a two-year cycle.

-At Saint Thomas, Sunday Choral Evensong follows the format listed above, except that Sunday Evensongs include a sermon and more hymns.
+Sunday Evensongs include a sermon.
 Also, there is no Mass following Sunday Evensongs, but there is almost always a Mass following weekday Evensongs.

 You can see the the text of many of the items in the list above in the service card, which is posted in the resources section of this page and also in the resources section of every Choral Evensong webcast.
 Also, by looking at details for specific services on the calendar or by downloading the Music List on this website, you can see which settings of the Magnificat and Nunc dimittis will be sung on any particular date.